Calakmul: Collapse

 Five large stelae were raised in 741, although the name of the king responsible is illegible on all of them and he has been labelled as Ruler Y. Calakmul's presence in the wider Maya area continued to wane, with two of the city's major allies suffering defeats at the hands of Tikal.
 El Peru was defeated in 743 and Naranjo a year later and this resulted in the final collapse of Calakmul's once powerful alliance network, while Tikal underwent a resurgence in its power.

 In 751 Ruler Z erected a stela that was never finished, paired with another with the portrait of a queen.
 A hieroglyphic stairway mentions someone called B'olon K'awiil at about the same time.
 B'olon K'awiil was king by 771 when he raised two stelae and he was mentioned at Toniná in 789.
 Sites to the north of Calakmul showed a reduction in its influence at this time, with new architectural styles influenced by sites further north in the Yucatán Peninsula.

 A monument was raised in 790 although the name of the ruler responsible is not preserved.
 Two more were raised in 800 and three in 810.
 No monument was erected to commemorate the important Bak'tun-ending of 830 and it is probable that political authority had already collapsed at this time.
-Important cities such as Oxpemul, Nadzcaan and La Muñeca that were Calakmul's vassals at one time now erected their own monuments, where before they had raised very few; some continued producing new monuments until as late as 889.
+Important cities such as Oxpemul, Nadzca'an and La Muñeca that were Calakmul's vassals at one time now erected their own monuments, where before they had raised very few; some continued producing new monuments until as late as 889.
 This was a process that paralleled events at Tikal.
 However, there is strong evidence of an elite presence at the city continuing until AD 900, possibly even later.